3liz/lizmap-documentation/source/publish/quick_start/index.rst

 When your map is ready, you need to upload all files and folder to the server.

 .. tip::
-    With the help of your system administrator or the Lizmap provider, you **must check** :
+    With the help of your system administrator or the Lizmap provider, you **must check**:

     * how to transfer files on the server
     * the folder on the server used for hosting **Lizmap repositories**

-Example of an instance hosted on |lizmap_cloud| |lizmap_cloud_svg|, you should have this tree structure on the server, into the  :file:`qgis` folder :
+Example of an instance hosted on |lizmap_cloud| |lizmap_cloud_svg|, you should have this tree structure on the server, into the  :file:`qgis` folder:

 .. code-block:: text